North Carolina MUSICIANS ARE struggling!

-Over the past two years, longtime musicians Rob Slater, Ed Bumgardner and the late Chris Garges - a notable drummer and the owner/engineer of Old House Studio - created Be Good To Yourself - Mental Health for NC Musicians, a 27-song, four-format benefit collection by 60 Tarheel musicians.
+Over the past four years, longtime musicians Rob Slater, Ed Bumgardner and the late Chris Garges - the owner/engineer of Old House Studio and percussionist of note - created Be Good To Yourself - Mental Health for NC Musicians, a 27-song, four-format benefit collection by 60 Tarheel musicians.

 Participating musicians include Don Dixon, Mitch Easter, Peter Holsapple, Libby Rodenbough (Mipso), Rick Miller and Mary Huff (SCOTS), John Howie Jr., Caitlin Cary, Bill Lloyd, Snüzz, Jeffrey Dean Foster, Danielle Howle, Doug Davis, John Elderkin (The Popes), Rod Abernethy and Robert Kirkland (Arrogance) and more.

-The collection seeks to provide funds for uninsured North Carolina musicians to have the opportunity to seek initial treatment for addiction and suicidal depression.
+The collection seeks to generate funds for uninsured North Carolina musicians to have the financial means to seek initial treatment for addiction and suicidal depression.

 The project was released November 8, 2021 as a digital download and a double CD.
-Later this fall we will release a 10-song vinyl record and a limited vinyl EP of four songs not on the other formats.
+Later that fall we released a 10-song vinyl record and a limited vinyl EP of four songs not on the other formats.
+After Chris's passing, we produced and released a twelve-song tribute (all new music, but with artists from Be Good…), the proceeds from which also went to The Be Good To Yourself Foundation.

-Proceeds from the of sale of music and merchandise will go to providing the means of treatment for uninsured North Carolina working musicians through the expanded support of Austin Texas's SIMS Foundation, as SIMS extends its reach nationally in moving to Raleigh.
+Proceeds from the of sale of music, merchandise, and benefi concerts will go to providing the means of treatment for uninsured North Carolina working musicians and music industry support staff through the expanded support of Austin Texas's SIMS Foundation and music industry clinical case management specialists Backline (hello@backline.care).

 The core group behind the project has invested $30,000 in recording and manufacturing costs.
 This money WILL NOT be recouped.
 It is our seed gift in the hope that no more friends and colleagues will suffer because they can’t afford treatment.

-We need to raise money to make treatment available through associated mental-health providers as we wait for the manufacturing and release of the music.
+We need to raise money to make treatment available through associated clinical mental-health professionals provided by backline (hello@backline.care)

-Be Good to Yourself is allied with the SIMS Foundation (simsfoundation.org), a 501(c)(3) nonprofit organization of some twenty-five years standing.
+Be Good to Yourself is allied with the SIMS Foundation (simsfoundation.org), a 501(c)(3) nonprofit organization of some twenty-five years standing, and mental health case management specialists backline. (hello@backline.care)

-We know that the COVID-19 pandemic affected everyone’s life.
-Times are unquestionably tough.
+We know that the COVID-19 pandemic, during which Be Good To Yourself was initially produced, affected everyone’s life.
+Long-term, subsequent times in the music industry continue to be unquestionably challenging.
 So we are very grateful for any amount you can share.

 No donation is too small.
 All donations are TAX DEDUCTIBLE.